valentinHenry/blaireau/README.md

 If you want to know more about the `where` function, it has the same dsl as the [Select's where](#where-dsl).

 #### Commands
-Once your `update` function fits your needs, you have three functions which you can use.
+Once your `update` command fits your needs, you have three functions which you can use.

 The `toCommand` function returns a **Skunk** `Command[...]`
 ```scala